Flamisell/Flamisell/README.md

 ### About Me :it:
-- :shipit: I’m currently working at ABB-E Mobility Forward Innovation as an R&D Robotics Engineer.
+- :shipit: I’m currently working an R&D Robotics Engineer.
 - 🦉: I have a double MSc in Automation Control and Robotics Engineering at PoliMi and UPC.
 - :space_invader: I'm interested in Robotics of all sorts!